 The costs of probate can make it difficult for a child in this scenario to decide how to proceed.

-One option is for the child to take advantage of being an heir of the parent’s estate under the laws of intestacy (the laws regarding who inherits when there is no Will) and apply to open a probate as if no Will exists.
-By initiating the probate in this manner, step-mom may be persuaded that she needs to file the Will, particularly if it gives her more assets that she’d receive under an intestacy and appoints her as executor.
-The child could seek to be appointed as the administrator (the equivalent to an executor in estates where no Will exists).
-Unfortunately, the child would need to defeat the surviving spouse’s priority to serve as administrator, and if a Will is later filed it will likely override much or all of the work done by the child.
+One option is for the child to take advantage of being an heir under the laws of intestacy (the laws governing who inherits when there is no Will) and apply to open a probate proceeding as if no Will exists.
+This approach is sometimes used when the family is left wondering where is the Will and no action has been taken to file or probate it.
+By initiating probate in this manner, the step-mom may be persuaded that she needs to produce and file the Will—particularly if the Will provides her with greater benefits than she would receive under intestacy and appoints her as executor.
+The child could also seek appointment as administrator (the equivalent of an executor when there is no Will).
+Unfortunately, the child would need to overcome the surviving spouse’s statutory priority to serve as administrator, and if a Will is later discovered and filed, it will likely override much or all of the work completed by the child.

 If the overriding concern of the child is that estate assets need to be protected, a second option would be to seek a temporary administration until a Will is filed and an executor is appointed.
 This would require the child to prove that there is an immediate necessity for appointment of an administrator.
 Proving that such an emergency exists may be difficult, and a temporary administration can add significant legal fees that the child may prefer to avoid.
 For those reasons, and despite the concerns of disappearing or misused assets, the child may want hold off on incurring the additional expense and potential liability of serving as a temporary administrator.